 I was fortunate to be invited to participate in the Frida’s Wardrobe Experience, starting in the comfort of our suite at Andaz Mayakoba.
 Sol was accompanied by the equally talented photographer Polly, who featured in a breathtaking underwater trash the dress photoshoot in the cenotes.

 Over the course of an afternoon, I had a great time with Sol and Polly who styled me up in traditional Mexican outfits with a contemporary twist.
 Del Sol Photography aim to reflect Andaz Mayakoba’s philosophy of expressing your own personal style.

 We can’t feature her artworks here as they are copyright, but do search online for her paintings such as The Two Fridas, Self Portrait with Necklace of Thorns and the Wounded Deer if you can, as their surreal intensity is something you won’t forget in a hurry.

-Sol laid out a selection of her own colourful jewelery for me to choose from, layering two necklaces for maximum effect.
+Sol laid out a selection of her own colourful jewelry for me to choose from, layering two necklaces for maximum effect.
 It will soon be available to buy at Andaz.
-Then she styled me up with belts and a colourful headdress – great for hiding a bad hair day ;-).
+Then she styled me up with designer belts and a colourful headdress – great for hiding a bad hair day ;-).

 The light was dancing gently on our balcony as Sol and Polly captured this back shot.
 All photos featured here are taken by them, apart from the photograph of Frida Kahlo herself.

-Polly told me that Frida had to wear body casts as she had not only suffered from polio when a child, but had a terrible bus accident as a teenager.
+Polly told me that Frida Kahlo had to wear body casts as she had not only suffered from polio when a child, but had a terrible bus accident as a teenager.
 She started painting while she was recovering, and even decorated her body casts with bright colours.